 Tim Scott, only Black GOP senator, set to respond to Biden

 WASHINGTON (AP) — Tim Scott of South Carolina is the only Black Republican senator.
-He’s often happy to dart past Capitol Hill reporters without saying much.
+For the most part, he’s often happy to dart past Capitol Hill reporters without saying much.
 But he and the spotlight have found each other.
 Scott has given speeches about being pulled over while driving repeatedly by police officers.
 He’s also an advocate of conservative causes.
 Now, he’s giving his party’s nationally televised response to President Joe Biden’s Wednesday night address to Congress.
 He’s also the lead GOP negotiator as the two parties seek an accord on legislation overhauling police procedures.
-Scott was brought up by a single mother who worked back-breaking hours as a nursing assistant.